|Hometown:||New Ipswich, NH|

-Keene State College head throws coach John Napolitano is set to begin his fourth season as at the helm in the 2012-13 season.
-In his tenure, Napolitano has guided Owls to six All-America honors, including a fourth place finish at the NCAA Championships for Glenn Guilmette (Kensington, N.H.) with a new school record toss of 66.38 meters (217′-9”) at Claremont Mudd Scripps in Claremont, California.
+Keene State College head throws coach John Napolitano is set to begin his fifth season as at the helm in the 2013-14 season.
+In his tenure, Napolitano has guided Owls to six All-America honors, including a fourth place finish at the NCAA Championships for Glenn Guilmette (Kensington, N.H.) with a new school record toss of 66.38 meters (217′-9”) in the javelin at Claremont Mudd Scripps in Claremont, California.

-In 2010-11 at the outdoor track and field championships, the Owls had their most successful trip to the NCAA Division III Outdoor Track and Field Championships at Ohio Wesleyan University, bringing home a second place and a fifth place finish for a team total of 15 points, placing the Owls 13th in the country with just two competitors.
+In 2010-11 at the outdoor track and field championships, the Owls had their most successful trip to the NCAA Division III Outdoor Track and Field Championships at Ohio Wesleyan University, bringing home a second place and a fifth place finish for a team total of 15 points, placing the Owls 18th in the country with just two throwers.

 Bryan Kolacz 11’ (Exeter, N.H.) finished 2nd in the hammer throw with a toss of 63.85 meters (209’-5’’).
 Kolacz’s toss was the 5th farthest in NCAA Division III history.
 Kolacz completed his KSC career as a five time All-American, winning the honor three times outdoors in the hammer, including the 2009 National Championship, and twice indoors in the weight throw.
 Kolacz’s toss of 20.04 meters (65’-9’’) in the 35-lb weight at the Smith College Invitational last December was the 2nd farthest throw by a competitor in NCAA DIII history.

 Two days after Kolacz earned his hammer honors at the outdoor championships, Glenn Guilmette 13’, earned his first All-American honor by placing fifth in the javelin with a toss of 62.78 meters (206’).
 Guilmette became the first men’s javelin thrower in school history to earn All-America honors in the event.